Can my body use 100 grams meat protein in one sitting for muscle growth?

 The relationship

-For years, the standard nutritional advice for building muscle has been rigid: consume 20 to 30 grams of protein every three to four hours.
+For years, the standard nutritional advice for building muscle was rigid: consume about 20 to 30 grams of protein every three to four hours.
 The prevailing theory was that the body has a “muscle full” effect.
-Under this model, any protein ingested above that 30-gram threshold would be oxidized—burned for immediate energy—rather than used for muscle protein synthesis (MPS).[1]
+Under this model, any protein ingested above that 30-gram threshold would be oxidized, meaning burned for immediate energy, rather than used for muscle protein synthesis (MPS).
+A 2018 review in the Journal of the International Society of Sports Nutrition summarizes how this per-meal “cap” became widely discussed, while also noting the evidence base and practical caveats.[1]

-However, a landmark study published in Cell Reports Medicine has challenged this biological ceiling.
+However, a controlled study published in Cell Reports Medicine in 2023 challenged the idea of a strict ceiling, at least within the tested range.
 Researchers compared the anabolic response of eating 25 grams of protein versus 100 grams in healthy young men following resistance training.
-The results were stark: the group ingesting 100 grams did not waste the excess.
-Instead, their bodies sustained higher levels of muscle building for a significantly longer duration.
+The 100-gram condition produced a larger and longer anabolic response than 25 grams, and the researchers did not observe a plateau within those two doses.[2]

 How it works